A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Tits cone and lightcone of hyperbolic Kac--Moody algebras of compact type

 Clearly, we have $X^- = - X^+$.
 For $\g$ hyperbolic, $X^\pm \supseteq TL^\pm$, since it is possible that $\cC^\pm$, and therefore $X^\pm$, contains rays on the nullcone.
 This happens for the rank $3$ hyperbolic Cartan matrices

-corresponding to the hyperbolic Kac--Moody algebra $\cF$ \cite{FeingoldFrenkel83} whose Weyl group is the hyperbolic triangle group $T(2,3,\infty)$, and the ``ideal" hyperbolic Kac--Moody algebra $\cI$ whose Weyl group is the hyperbolic triangle group $T(\infty,\infty,\infty)$, respectively.
+corresponding to the hyperbolic Kac--Moody algebra $\cF$ \cite{FeingoldFrenkel83} whose Weyl group is the hyperbolic triangle group $T(2,3,\infty)$, and the ``ideal'' hyperbolic Kac--Moody algebra $\cI$ whose Weyl group is the hyperbolic triangle group $T(\infty,\infty,\infty)$, respectively.
+Another such an example is $E_{10}$ because it contains the affine Kac--Moody algebra $E_{9} = E_8^{(1)}$.
 For $A$ strictly hyperbolic, that is, whose principal minors are of finite type, we have $X^\pm = TL^\pm$.
-Such an example is $E_{10}$.

-We have the following description of the closure of the Tits cone (see \cite{Kac90}, 5.10.2)
+We have the following description of the closure of the Tits cone (see \cite[equation~(5.10.2)]{Kac90})

 We introduce the notations